The film opens as a fleet of helicopters sprays for medflies, revealing all the characters along the path of their flight.

 Stuart and his two buddies, Gordon and Vern, harass Doreen at the diner before they head out on their three-day fishing trip.
 On the first day, they find a young woman's dead body submerged near some rocks.
 After some debate, they decide to tie her to the rocks, continue fishing, and report the body when they are done.
 When he comes home, he eventually admits what they had done to Claire, and she is disgusted that they could fish for days with the woman's body nearby.
 The body is identified as a 23-year old woman, and Claire goes to her funeral out of a sense of guilt.

-Stormy visits Betty's house, ostensibly to pick up his mother's clock, but instead, he spends the day destroying her belongings.
+Stormy visits Betty's house, ostensibly to pick up his mother's clock, but instead, he spends the day destroying Betty's belongings.
 Bill and Honey entertain themselves in the apartment that they are watching while its owners are on vacation by taking some pictures of Honey where Bill has made her up to look like she has been brutally beaten.
 Gene abandons the family dog on a strange street because he cannot endure its barking, but after several days of his distraught children's inquiries, he returns to the neighborhood and retrieves the dog.

 The Wymans get into a massive argument just before their dinner party with the Kanes.
 Marian admits to sleeping with another man.
 Both couples alleviate their stress by drinking copiously, and the party lasts all night long.

 One day, Casey's eyes begin to flutter.
 Ann's excitement grows, but just as he appears to be fully waking, he suddenly dies.
 Seeing this and being overwhelmed, Howard's father, Paul Finnigan, leaves the hospital while the distraught couple returns home and informs Zoe of Casey's death.